h4ndzdatm0ld/dev-knot-blog/dev-knot/content/posts/dev-ops/nautobot-ecs-fargate-cdk.md

 })
 ```

-A snippet from the Secrets Stack:
+The pattern I developed to load secrets, which are essential for the proper functioning of the Nautobot application, involves using a common .env file and pushing these variables solely to the Secrets Manager.
+Here's a snippet from the Secrets Stack:

 ```typescript
 // Path to .env file